 The Letters of Joseph Hodgkins and Sarah Perkins - The Perkins-Hodgkins house is located at 80 East St on the corner with Jeffreys Neck Road.
 This First Period timber-frame house was rebuilt in 1709 after the original 1640 thatch roofed home burned when an indentured servant dropped ashes from her pipe on the straw roof.
 Ownership passed through generations of the Perkins-Hodgkins family to … Continue reading The Letters of Joseph Hodgkins and Sarah Perkins

-5-7 Poplar Street, the Dr. John Calef house (1671) - This house was built between 1671 and 1688 by Deacon Thomas Knowlton who purchased the land on which it originally stood on South Main.
+5-7 Poplar Street, the Dr. John Calef house (1671) - This house was built on South Main St. between 1671 and 1688 by Deacon Thomas Knowlton.
+In the 1700’s the house was owned by Dr. John Calef. who was Representative from Ipswich to the General Court, and lost favor with the town when he sided with Loyalists.
 In 1777 John Heard moved the house to its present location in order to build his elaborate Federalist home which now houses the Ipswich Museum.
-In the 1700’s the house was owned by Loyalist John Calef. who was frequently Representative from Ipswich to the General Court, In 1774, after one of his votes was called into question, Calef sold the property to John Heard and joined the British troops at Fort George.
-At the close of the war he settled in St. Andrews, New Brunswick.
+The house was added to the National Register of Historic Places in 1980.

 88 County Road, the Col. Nathaniel Wade House (1727) - This house was built in 1727 by Captain Thomas Wade.
 On September 25, 1780, his son Nathaniel Wade received an urgent correspondence from General George Washington that General Arnold had "gone to the enemy" and to take command at West Point.
 The house is protected by a preservation covenant with the Ipswich Historical Commission.